 Depending on your specialty and experience, special pay will increase your overall take-home pay.
 The opportunities to receive special pay will increase during your time of service.
 Special pay may be based on your specialty, board certification, the length of your service agreement or deployment.

-The Army offers considerable retirement benefits for physicians on active duty and in the Army Reserve.
+The Army offers considerable retirement benefits for those on active duty or in the Army Reserve.
 If you serve for 20 years (and reach age 60 for Reserve), you have a choice to receive a monthly pension based on your base pay, or a discounted lump sum, paid either all at once or distributed annually for up to four years.

 All service members are also automatically enrolled in the Thrift Savings Plan (TSP), which deducts money from your paycheck to save in a retirement account, similar to a civilian 401(k).
 The Army matches your contribution after two years, which is also when that savings is yours to take with you, even if you leave the Army.